 At this point, we explore the fact that the gauge indices are tangent space indices: We impose a restrictive condition to the frames $x^a$: We fix the time axis and leave an $SO(3)$ global gauge freedom for tangent indices.
-Physically, we are imposing that all frames $x^a$ have synchronized clocks and they relate to each other only by spacial rotations, \emph{i.e.} they do not move with respect to each other.
-The possibility of relativistic effects are contained in the frames $x^\mu$ and the action of the complete Lorentz group on they.
-Therefore, in this regime, the split between space and time in tangent indices is natural.
+Physically, we are imposing that all frames $x^a$ have synchronized clocks and they relate to each other only by spatial rotations, \emph{i.e.} they do not move with respect to each other.

 We consider first the index $a$ projected in time direction, $a=\underline{0}$.
-Since we have fixed this action, these components do not transform under the residual $SO(3)$ possible rotations.
+Since we have fixed this axis, these components do not transform under the residual $SO(3)$ possible rotations.
 Therefore, in this regime we are allowed to omit all indices $a=\underline{0}$.
 Remarkably, in this case, we recover the equations of ordinary electrodynamics.
 In fact, identifying $h^{\underline{0}}_\mu=A_\mu$ with the electrodynamical potential, we have $H^{\underline{0}}_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu=F_{\mu\nu}$ being identified with the electromagnetic field.
-Moreover, we can identify $\tau^{\underline{0}}_\mu=j_\mu$ with electric charge four-current ($j_0=\rho$ is the scalar fractonic charge density and $j_i$ is the fractonic vector current density.).
-Therefore, it is trivial to show that \eqref{feq2} and \eqref{bia1} are exactly reduced to Maxwell equations.
+Moreover, we can identify $\tau^{\underline{0}}_\mu=j_\mu$ with electric charge four-current ($j_0=\rho$ is the scalar fractonic charge density and $j_i$ is the fractonic vector current density).
+Consequently, it is trivial to show that \eqref{feq2} and \eqref{bia1} are exactly reduced to Maxwell equations.
 Furthermore, electrodynamics is a realization of a $U(1)$ gauge theory.
 Indeed, gauge transformations \eqref{diff3} (or \eqref{diff3a}) reduce to $U(1)$ gauge transformations,

 with $\xi=\eta^{\underline{0}}_\nu\partial^\nu\zeta$ and $\delta_f\rightarrow\delta_e$.
-Hence, in this regime, this sector of fractonic charges manifest exactly like electric charges (including its conservation law, $\partial_\mu j^\mu=0$ coming from \eqref{cons1}) and the fractonic fields in this sector, as well as the charges, have no apparent difference from ordinary electromagnetic fields.
+Hence, in this regime, fractonic charges manifest themselves exactly like electric charges (including their conservation law, $\partial_\mu j^\mu=0$, coming from \eqref{cons1}) and the same occurs to the fractonic gauge fields in this sector.
+Essentially, this regime has no apparent difference from ordinary electrodynamics.

 For $a=\underline{i}$, we define $H^{0i}_{\underline{i}}=E^i_{\underline{i}}$, $H^{ij}_{\underline{i}}=\epsilon^{ij}_{\phantom{ij}k}B^k_{\underline{i}}$, $\tau^0_{\underline{i}}=\rho_{\underline{i}}$ and $\tau^i_{\underline{i}}=j^i_{\underline{i}}$, and equations $\eqref{feq2}$ become